 Basic Spanish sentences go beyond simple phrases.
-With practise and memorisation, you can definitely order a complete meal in Spanish, but is it enough to survive every interaction?
+With practice and memorization, you can definitely order a complete meal in Spanish, but is it enough to survive every interaction?
 What happens when the Spanish waiter goes off script?
 If a Spanish bartender makes a joke, can you respond or will you go silent?
 Realistic conversation requires you to invent phrases that are unique in the moment.
-After learning useful Spanish phrases for beginners, it’s time to move onto full sentences.
-Today we will go over the basic rules to invent useful phrases.
+After learning useful Spanish phrases for beginners, it’s time to move on to full sentences.
+Today we will go over the basic rules to invent useful easy Spanish sentences.

-If you learnt Spanish in school, you likely studied by memorising writing exercises.
-In real life interactions, you have to create new sentences from thin air.
-If you learn Spanish at home or take online Spanish lessons like Lingoda classes, you are in luck.
-The face-to-face video interaction allows you to practise basic Spanish sentence structure on the fly, without notes.
-You need to understand Spanish sentence structure well enough build a response with a moment’s notice.
+If you learned Spanish in school, you likely studied by memorizing writing exercises.
+In real-life interactions, you have to create new sentences from thin air.
+If you learn Spanish at home or take online Spanish lessons, you are in luck.
+The face-to-face video interaction allows you to practice basic Spanish sentence structure on the fly, without notes.
+You need to understand Spanish sentence structure well enough to build a response with a moment’s notice.
 This skill will move you quickly towards fluency.

 Basic Spanish sentence structure

 In English, a basic sentence is formed with a subject, a verb, and other descriptive information if necessary.
 Combine these together to create a unique thought.
 For example:

 Spanish works the same way: El restaurante es elegante.

 The subject of the sentence is el restaurante (the restaurant).
 The verb es (is) gets followed by an adjective/adverb or other descriptor elegante (fancy) that tells us more.
 This is the word order for a basic Spanish sentence: subject + verb + adjective/adverb/etc. El restaurante + es + elegante.

 Spanish noun and adjective order is reversed from English